 Hopefully, major scanning vendors will include this in their signatures soon as that is going to be the only way to truly track down these issues completely and efficiently.
 Check with your vulnerability scanning vendor for updates (Qualys and Tenable have already issued signatures).
 Eventually, Treck or another entity will make a general use, free scanning tool as has been done for other large scale impact vulnerabilities.

 Given that these are IoT devices without straightforward interfaces, even if you know you have such devices, some of these may be difficult or impossible to patch.
 This isn’t as simple as just pushing updates, like with Windows.
 Patching hundreds of IoT devices across a multiple location enterprise is a multi-month, if not longer, project.
 And some devices, like embedded systems within manufacturing lines, may not be able to be easily shut down for updates.
 You should add other controls such as network segmentation, firewall rules, ACLs in your routers, and other protections to prevent these devices from being exploited or from phoning home if they are.

 In time, the full scope of this giant batch of vulnerabilities will become clear and vendors will hopefully step up to make discovery and patching easier.
-If there is one silver lining in this dire situation, it will be that perhaps more light and attention gets shined on IoT security and third-party risk management (TPRM).
+If there is one silver lining in this dire situation, it will be that perhaps more light and attention gets shined on IIoT security and third-party risk management (TPRM).
 And manufacturers will more carefully monitor their downstream supply chain for these types of mundane components that can bring a very no-mundane risk with them.

-To learn more about how to fully protect your organization with third-party risk management in mind, download our eBook “Securing Your Supply Chain from Cyberattacks” to learn more about the current threat landscape and why third-party access control is crucial in preventing attacks.
+To learn more about how to fully protect your organization with third-party risk management in mind, download our eBook “Securing Your Supply Chain from Cyberattacks” to learn more about the current threat landscape and why third-party access control is crucial in preventing cyberattacks.